Fetal surgery: Minimally invasive fetal surgery

+Prenatal therapeutic interventions, non-surgical

+Non-surgical prenatal therapeutic interventions have been explored for genetic disorders in which disease mechanisms begin before birth.
+In 2025, Finkel and colleagues reported prenatal administration of risdiplam, an orally administered small-molecule RNA-targeted splicing modifier of SMN2, for a fetus diagnosed with spinal muscular atrophy caused by biallelic loss of SMN1.
+The treatment was initiated during pregnancy and continued after birth, with the authors reporting apparent amelioration of spinal muscular atrophy through 30 months of follow-up.

+Related translational studies have also used prenatal human models to evaluate RNA-targeted therapies for severe epilepsies associated with death in children, such as KCNT1 that is functionally active in prenatal and neonatal human brain tissue and that antisense oligonucleotide knockdown altered disease-relevant neuronal firing in patient-derived IPSC neurons and mid-gestation primary human neurons.

 History

 Fetal surgical techniques were first developed at the University of California, San Francisco, in 1980 using animal models.

 On April 26, 1981, the first successful human open fetal surgery in the world was performed at University of California, San Francisco, under the direction of Dr. Michael Harrison.
 The fetus in question had a congenital hydronephrosis, a blockage in the urinary tract that caused the kidney to dangerously extend.
 To correct this a vesicostomy was performed by placing a catheter in the fetus to allow the urine to be released normally.
 The blockage itself was removed surgically after birth.

 Further advances have been made in the years since this first operation.
 New techniques have allowed additional defects to be treated and for less invasive forms of fetal surgical intervention.

 The first two percutaneous ultrasound-guided fetal balloon valvuloplasties, a type of fetal surgery for severe aortic valve obstruction in the heart, were reported in 1991.
 Among the first dozen reported attempts at this repair in the 1990s, only two children survived long-term.

 Dr. Oluyinka Olutoye, alongside Darrell Cass, from the Texas Children's Fetal Centre, removed a 23-week-old fetus from her mother's womb in order to perform surgery upon a spinal tumor she had.
 The girl was placed back in the womb after a five-hour surgery and was born without complications.

+In March 2020, a team of more than 20 specialists led by Mert Ozan Bahtiyar at Yale-New Haven Hospital performed the first open in-utero repair of myelomeningocele in Connecticut, during the early stages of the COVID-19 pandemic.